 This opening is called the urinary meatus, or the external urethral orifice.
 The word meatus means opening.
 When the meatus is too small, it’s called meatal stenosis.

 Meatal stenosis occurs in around 10% of males.
 It’s a common, easily treated condition that affects circumcised male infants.
 This is also performed on patients who have a mild form of hypospadias (a birth defect where the opening isn’t at the tip of the penis).

 Symptoms of meatal stenosis include:

-Because meatal stenosis is most often diagnosed after potty training, it is usually the parents who notice such symptoms.
+Because meatal stenosis is most often diagnosed after potty training, it’s usually the parents who notice such symptoms.
 If you notice any of these symptoms in your son, you should seek medical advice.
-If it is not treated, meatal stenosis may lead to urinary tract infections and kidney problems.
+If it’s not treated, meatal stenosis may lead to urinary tract infections and kidney problems.

 How is meatal stenosis diagnosed?

-Your child’s doctor will began an exam by taking a urine sample to test for a urinary tract infection as a cause of any problems.
+Your child’s healthcare provider may begin an exam by taking a urine sample to test for a urinary tract infection as a cause of any problems.

-He or she will then physically examine your child.
-A visual exam can allow the doctor to diagnose meatal stenosis.
+They will then physically examine your child.
+A visual exam can allow the provider to diagnose meatal stenosis.

 If your son has meatal stenosis, a meatotomy can be done to fix the problem.
 This is a simple procedure, usually performed on an outpatient basis.
 Some surgeries are performed in office with a topical anesthetic.
 For others, a general anesthetic will need to be used.
 Once your son is asleep, the provider passes a soft tube into the meatus to measure it, then makes a small cut to enlarge the opening.